kalbfleiUKY/Kalbfleisch_AG2PI_SeedGrant/README.md

 # Kai_Li_w_TS_Kalbfleisch_AG2PI_SeedGrant
 Software to support "A genetic data portal to enable discovery of deleterious genetic variants in farmed animals"

-Download and install applications and server software from

 Install software that will enable creation of bcalm index, and ultimately a kmer index